NativeScript/nativescript-imagepicker/README.md

 | numberOfColumnsInLandscape | iOS | 7 | Set the number of columns in Landscape orientation. |
 | mediaType | iOS | Any | Choose whether to pick Image/Video/Any type of assets. |

+The **hostView** parameter can be set to the view that hosts the image picker.
+Applicable in iOS only, intended to be used when open picker from a modal page.

 * authorize() - request the required permissions.
 * present() - show the albums to present the user the ability to select images.
 Returns an array of the selected images.